home-assistant/home-assistant.io/source/_integrations/kaleidescape.markdown

 ## Supported Models

 This integration is intended for the automation of Kaleidescape players with a movie zone.
 This includes all Strato and Premier players.
-Strato players support auto discovery in Home Assistant.
-Premier players must be added manually by adding an instance of this integration, and specifying the IP address of the player.
+Strato players support auto-discovery in Home Assistant.
+Premier players must be added manually by adding an instance of this integration and specifying the IP address of the player.

 {% include integrations/config_flow.md %}